BobaZooba/xllm/GUIDE.md

 ## Quantize

 In this step, post-training quantization of the model occurs using [auto-gptq](https://github.com/PanQiWei/AutoGPTQ).
-For this, you will need to install `auto-gptq`, for example, like this:
+For this, you will need to install `auto-gptq`, e.g. like this:

 ```sh
 pip install xllm[train]